Deepakdalal081/Stock-Analysis-with-Simple-Trendline/README.md

 Visualizes the stock data as a candlestick chart using mplfinance.

 **4.Overlays two trendlines:**

-One connecting the lowest price to the most recent price.
+One connecting the lowest price to the most recent price.<br />
-Another connecting the highest price to the most recent price.
+Another connecting the highest price to the most recent price.<br />
 Trendlines are color-coded for clarity.

 **5.Custom Visualization:**

-A clear and interactive chart with a professional style and annotations.
+A clear and interactive chart with a professional style and annotations.<br />

-Run the script to generate the chart for the stock of your choice.
+Run the script to generate the chart for the stock of your choice.<br />
-Modify the stocks list to analyze other stocks.
+Modify the stocks list to analyze other stocks.<br />